 The numbers tell a story that no political narrative can override.

-The survival mindset was born in slavery, and in slavery it was heroic.
-It was kept alive through Jim Crow, and through Jim Crow it was rational.
-But it has been carried into freedom, and in freedom it is a prison — a self-imposed ceiling that the ancestors never intended and would never accept.
+Born in slavery, the survival mindset proved heroic there.
+Through Jim Crow it stayed alive and rational.
+Carried into freedom, however, it becomes a prison — a self-imposed ceiling the ancestors never intended and would never accept.

 The question is not whether Black children can achieve at the highest levels.
-Marva Collins answered that.
-Ron Clark answered that.
+Marva Collins answered that, and so did Ron Clark.
 Every Black family that demands excellence and gets it answers it every day.
-The question is whether the community will stop celebrating survival and start demanding the extraordinary again — because the ancestors who survived the unsurvivable did not do it so their descendants could be congratulated for avoiding catastrophe.
+The real question is whether the community will stop celebrating survival and start demanding the extraordinary again — because the ancestors who survived the unsurvivable did not do it so their descendants could be congratulated for avoiding catastrophe.
 They did it so their descendants could be free.
-And freedom without standards is just a longer leash.
+Freedom without standards is just a longer leash.